WSWCWaterDataExchange/WaDE-Side-Projects/NLDI Sites for WestDAAT/README.md

-# NLDI Site Generatoin Code
+# NLDI Site Generation Code

 This repository stores code for the generation of sites used with the NLDI.